adamfowleruk/groundupdb/README.md

 ## License & Copyright

 All works are copyright Adam Fowler 2020 unless otherwise stated.
-Code is licensed under the MIT license unless otherwise stated.
+Code is licensed under the Apache 2.0 license unless otherwise stated.

-This project repository contains two header only files with their own licenses for convenience of the programmer.
-These are:-

-- groundupdb-cli/cxxopts.hpp - C++ command line options parser.
-Copyright (c) 2014, 2015, 2016, 2017 Jarryd Beck.
-MIT licensed
-- groundupdb-tests/catch.hpp - C++ TDD library.
-Copyright (c) 2020 Two Blue Cubes Ltd. All rights reserved.
-Boost 1.0 license
+See the NOTICE file for details on dependencies and their licenses.

 Thank you to these awesome open source developers for their work!
 As programmers we stand on the shoulder of giants!